 Breakfast is typically my household’s biggest meal of the day – and for good reason.
 After 10-12 hours of sleeping, my kids are ready to refuel in the morning.
 Children especially function better in school when they have a great balanced breakfast.

 Since school mornings can are busier (especially on the days I also have to have a preschooler ready in addition to the elementary kid.
 And oh!
 Let’s throw in the baby that needs a diaper change *right* as we are getting into the van!), I try to have breakfast all ready the night before.

-I have a handful of breakfast staples we rotate such as molasses protein bars that stash in the freezer super easy, a big pot of oats that I cook every Monday morning to scoop from and warm through later that week, and I keep nourishing granola in the cupboard for Fridays…because Fridays deserve some fun cereal!
+I have a handful of breakfast staples we rotate such as molasses protein bars.
+They stash in the freezer super easy, a big pot of oats that I cook every Monday morning to scoop from and warm through later that week, and I keep nourishing granola in the cupboard for Fridays…because Fridays deserve some fun cereal!

 I decided we needed another, different breakfast to keep on hand for this year, and thought apples and cinnamon would be good.
 My goal in creating these was to keep it *quick* to make without any fussing around.
-I literally can get this batter into the pan in less than 10 minutes, and after they cool I can cut the bars up easily and get them into the freezer.
-The ingredients are also things that are available year round (even in our crazy winters!), and almost always in my kitchen.
+I literally can get this batter into the pan in less than 10 minutes.
+After they cool I can cut the bars up easily and get them into the freezer.
+The ingredients are all available year round (even in our crazy winters!), and almost always in my kitchen.

 These bars have:

 - Power packed protein to fill them up

 - Friendly carbohydrates and fiber to fuel energy!